freeCodeCamp/freeCodeCamp/curriculum/challenges/english/01-responsive-web-design/basic-html-and-html5/use-html5-to-require-a-field.md

 Make your text `input` a `required` field, so that your user can't submit the form without completing this field.

 Then try to submit the form without inputting any text.
-See how your HTML5 form notifies you that the field is required?
+See how your HTML5 form notifies you that the field is required.

 # --hints--